 enjoy by your lonesome or with company. in either scenario you’ll finish with a smile on your face.

-ps: should you be interested in purchasing your very own debatably necessary apple peeler/corer/ring-maker: go here for an old-fashioned one like mine, or here for something more modern.
+ps: should you be interested in purchasing your very own debatably necessary apple peeler/corer/ring-maker: go here for an old-fashioned one like mine.